Matt-Esch/virtual-dom/virtual-hyperscript/README.md

   set a property `'ev-foo'` on the DOM element.

-This means that `dom-delegator` will recognise the event handler on that element and correctly call your handler when an a click event happens.
+This means that `dom-delegator` will recognise the event handler on that element and correctly call your handler when a click event happens.

 ## Installation